AshleyF/cubing/solver333/readme.md

 # Roux

 We've started with Roux.
-Note that the following include first rotating the DL edge into place.
-These rotations (1.5 average, 2 worst case) have been subtracted from FB.

 ## Beginner (10,000 solves)

+- Note that DL edge is done during inspection and not counted (1.5 average, 2 worst case).
 - FB/SB tuck same orientation always in front, bring corner to top always same orientation, pair and insert.
 - CMLL with sune only.
 - EO with M' U' M' only.